BrianAronson/Health-Wealth-PSID/README.md

 </p>

 # Overview
 This repository was written in 2018-2020.
 It examines the relationship between health and wealth using the Panel Study of Income Dynamics.
-It contributes to three interrelated projects, all of which examine how the health wealth relationship is mediated by one's race, asset allocation, and socio-economic strata with longitudinal modeling approaches (e.g. fixed effects models, mixed effects/growth models).
+It contributes to three interrelated projects, all of which examine how the relationship between health and wealth is mediated by one's race, asset allocation, and socio-economic strata with longitudinal modeling approaches (e.g. fixed effects models, mixed effects/growth models).
+The majority of the current scripts in the `Code` folder; however, focus specifically on how differences in household finances mediates black-white health disparities.

 # Usage
 This repository was built only for personal use, so it requires a few steps for migrating to a new computer.
 New users must first: